mustafa-damour/DeutschKlar/README.md

 when I created the footer, I loaded the html files and the server crashed, it turned to be an encoding problem, the problem was that ❤️ emoji needs a certain encoding, so we can say that Love crashed the system.

+## Updates

+* Users can now:
+    1. Edit their profile.
+    2. Set/update and delete your status.
+    3. See your fellow group mates' status in dashboard.

+* Home page received many design improvements.

+* CSS has been improved.

 ![DeutschKlar logo](static/logo.PNG)